 Submit to Turnitin (with TA specific code)

 - You must complete specific sections of the Library Research Skills for Land and Food Systems to complete the assignment.

-1. Complete the interactive exercise available in the Search Strategies section (Activity break: Identify search terms) and use the output generated to fill in the following:
+1. With concepts and topics relevant to your community project in mind, complete the interactive exercise available in the Search Strategies (Activity break: Identify search terms) and use the output generated to fill in the following:

 - Identify your research topic: ______________________